Electron100/butane/README.md

 ## Features
-Propane exposes several featues to Cargo.
+Butane exposes several featues to Cargo.
 By default, no backends are
 enabled: you will want to enabled either `sqlite` or `pg`:
 * `default`: Turns on `datetime` and `uuid`
-* `debug`: Used in developing Propane, not expected to be enabled by consumers.
+* `debug`: Used in developing Butane, not expected to be enabled by consumers.
 * `datetime`: Support for timestamps (using `chrono::NaiveDateTime`)
 * `pg`: Support for PostgreSQL
 * `sqlite`: Support for SQLite.